JoakimOL/Ttm4135-compendium/src/14-ipsec.md

 ## Protocols{#sec:ipsec:protocol}
 `Authentication Header` (AH) provides authentication, integrity and replay protection.
 It is deprecated and should not be used.
+Our focus will be on `ESP` instead.

-`Encapsulating Security Payload` (ESP) provides the same as AH with the addition of confidentality
+`Encapsulating Security Payload` (ESP) provides the same as AH with the addition of confidentality.
+Which services ESP offers depends on how the security association is set up as well as the location in the network topology.

 An IPSec connection uses either AH or ESP.

 `Internet Key Exchange` (IKE) negotiates, creates and manages session keys in security associations.

 A security association is a one-way connection between a sender and a receiver that supports security services on the traffic carried on it.
 It contains info needed by an IPsec endpoint to support the IPsec connection.
 This info can include things like keys, algorithms, expiration